tajhlande/lmae/README.md

 ### Virtual LED Display

-To make it easier to develop and iterate apps without having to push every change to the RPi, there is a command line option to enable a virtual LED display via a window on your development environment.
-The option is `-v` or `--virtual-leds`.
-This will trigger the code to draw to the virtual display window rather than looking for a real Raspberry Pi LED display.
+To make it easier to develop and iterate apps without having to push every change to the RPi, running the code on a Windows or Mac computer will trigger the code to draw to a virtual display window rather than looking for a real Raspberry Pi LED display.
 This feature is built with Pygame, hence the dependency on it.

 I have only tested this on a Mac, though in theory it should also work in Windows.